guildai/_guild-legacy/docs/src/getting-started/setup.md

 1. Create a `guild` symbolic link that points to `bin/guild`
 2. Add the `bin` directory to your `PATH` environment

-If you're unsure which method to use, select option 1, which is outlined below.
+If you're unsure which method to use, select option 1 below.

 #### Option 1 - symbolic link